National Work From Home Day

 Observing National Work From Home Day

-Of course, since we know that a lot of people can’t work from home, they can celebrate this holiday in other ways.
+Of course, since we know that many people can’t work from home, they can celebrate this holiday in other ways.
 They can learn more about working from home, turn a spare room into a makeshift office, or simply spread the word about this holiday using the hashtag #WorkFromHomeDay online.